HomeBlogThe ERP Modernization Dilemma: Layer vs. Replacement in 2026

 The conventional wisdom has been simple: replace it all.
 Implement a modern cloud ERP, join the current era.
 But the conventional wisdom ignores a critical reality: most organizations can't afford the cost, risk, or disruption of a full rip-and-replace.

 This isn't theoretical.
 Enterprise adoption has reached significant scale.
-A December 2025 survey from Menlo Ventures found one leading provider holding 40% of the enterprise AI market—up from 32% just five months earlier.
+According to industry reports from late 2025, leading AI providers have gained substantial enterprise market share—with one provider reportedly holding 40% of the enterprise AI market.
 Major partnerships with data platforms, consulting firms, and established companies all point to the same reality: enterprise technology has moved from experimentation to production.

-Yet an MIT survey from August 2025 found that 95% of enterprises still weren't seeing meaningful returns from their investments.
+Yet research from leading technology institutions suggests that as of mid-2025, the majority of enterprises still weren't seeing meaningful returns from their AI investments.
 The gap between investment and return suggests that the approach matters more than the technology itself.

-When people discuss ERP modernization, they typically present two options.
-But the landscape in 2026 includes five distinct approaches:
+When people discuss ERP modernization, they typically present two options: replace everything or do nothing.
+But the landscape in 2026 is more nuanced.

 When this makes sense: Your legacy system is approaching end-of-life support, your business model is fundamentally changing, new regulations require capabilities your system cannot provide.